 The most common building frontage in the neighbourhood is that of a single-family home on a single lot.
 This sets up a recognizable rhythm of spacing from house to house.
-New higher density development built on more than one lot could possibly disrupt this established pattern.
+New higher density development will be built on larger sites possibly disrupting this established pattern.